AntaresI/Jurassic-Park-Dinosaurs-Detector/README.md

 Jurassic Park 47 dinosaurs Convolutional Neural Network (CNN) model trained with Tensorflow on images of dinosaurs from Bing.

 # Website
-The model is hosted via Streamlit here: TODO
+The model is hosted via Streamlit here: [Dinosaur detector](https://mqvscmjomxjrnigtvmxevz.streamlit.app/)

 # Demonstration
 Here is a quick demonstration of the website and model predictions TODO